 In the Early Years Foundation Stage, ‘Mathematics’ forms the basis of one of the four Specific Areas of learning in the Early Years Foundation Stage Curriculum.
 Emphasis is on teaching Maths through playing and exploring, active learning and creating and thinking critically.

 We use 'TEAM Maths' as a strategy for teaching Mathematics.
 Units are broken down into weekly blocks and taught in four phases across a week: TRY, ENJOY, ACHIEVE and MOVE FORWARD.
 Each unit of work is progressive across the school and the time spent on each unit will vary depending on the year group.

-*TRY Monday - a session based purely on Arithmetic objectives which are then revisited at regular intervals throughout the year;
+*TRY - sessions based purely on Arithmetic objectives which are then revisited at regular intervals throughout the year;

-*ENJOY Tuesday - This is a session where children are encouraged to 'have a go' and explore new skills.
+*ENJOY - sessions where children are encouraged to 'have a go' and explore new skills.
 It will be a practical session using whiteboards/pens and a range of equipment.
 The session is very 'chatty' with the children actively encouraged to talk about what they are doing so that they are learning from each other;

-*ACHIEVE Wednesday and Thursday - the children are able to try and apply their new skills during mid-week.
+*ACHIEVE - the children are able to try and apply their new skills during mid-week.
 Those children who are taking a little longer to secure their understanding are given extra support and intervention.
-In a similar way, children who have securely grasped the concept, will be given challenges to deepen their understanding;
+In a similar way, children who have securely grasped the concept, will be given reasoning and problem solving challenges to deepen their understanding;

-*MOVE FORWARD Friday - children have the opportunity to apply their learning to a range of situations and are encouraged to explain, and reason, about what they have done.
+*MOVE FORWARD - children will be taught how to apply their learning to a range of problem solving and reasoning situations and are encouraged to explain, and reason, about what they have done.